This company is not yet accredited. To learn more, see reviews below or submit your own.

 No reason is ever given for the cancellations or delays, it just seems to be standard operations for them.
 I have never received any refund from them, or heard of anyone else receive them, they sometimes just give what seems to be a worthless voucher.
 When I checked in for my return flight, I was informed by the ticket agent for United Airlines that Great Lakes had cancelled my return flight 2 days ago.
 Again there was no notification, nor was there any concern on their part for my arrangements.
 My husband had to unexpectedly drive to Denver to bring me home, so why bother on Great Lakes.
 Save yourself the money, exasperation, and frustration, by just making other arrangements and avoiding Great Lakes altogether.

-Great Lakes Airlines Company Profile
+Great Lakes Airlines Company Information

 - Company Name: